WiktorGruszczynski/Online-Fruits-Shop/README.md

 ## About

 **Fruits Market** is an interactive shopping website that allows user to purchase the various fruits available.
-These fruits can be added to shopping cart and then after purchasing, the shopping cart products will be available as an order in `orders` subpage.
+These fruits can be added to shopping cart and then after purchasing, the shopping cart products will be available as an order in `/orders` subpage.
 All orders are indexed by the date they were purchased.
 The fruits dispalyed on website are taken from database.
 Individual products can be added to that database using `Admin Panel`

 ## Technologies